 When we visited the Injidup Natural Spa we were met with a sign warning us not to swim as a whale carcass had washed up on a nearby beach which meant a higher risk of sharks.
 Yeah, this is Australia.
 But the real danger in the spa was the waves crashing over the rocks leaving a foamy wash in the rock pool, not too dissimilar to when I miscalculate my bubble bath measurements at home.
 He loved it, I scratched my knee.
 Clearly not the thrill-seeker I like to make out to be.

 Sugarloaf Rock //

 This rock is made for sunsets.
 And proposals.
 But if you’re twenty-four like us, just sunsets.
 And a few bevvies.
 Climbing over the small wooden fence and walking down a well-trodden path that many others have clearly done before, you can find yourself a spot to watch the sun set behind this shard of rock that sticks out of the ocean like it’s reaching for the sky.

 The image that flicks to mind when someone says Western Australia.
-The whitest sand sticking to your sunkissed skin, only washed away by the crystal clear water that trickles like across you like thousands of tiny diamonds.
+The whitest sand that sticks to your skin, only washed away with the crystal clear water that trickles across you like thousands of tiny diamonds.
 And trust me, there are plenty of them.
 Eagle Bay, Meelup Beach, Bunker Bay, the list goes on.
 Any and all will do, thank you.

 Plus when you make the promise like we did to take every ‘tourist drive’ detour we came across, you never know what other treasures you might find.
 Like the 2km long Busselton Jetty.
 I couldn’t tell you where else we found even if I wanted to though.
 It’s called exploring.
 I highly recommend it.